RainaBatwing/pinknet/README.md

 ## Pink Network (draft)

+WARNING: This document is a crazy stream of consciousness.
+As pink gets implemented it is changing to track the discoveries and changes made through implementation.
+The only aspect unlikely to change is the raw message encoding and pulse encoding - e.g. the ciphertext stuff - which I think is a pretty cool mechanism.

 Pink is a low level protocol and library for building toy p2p networks.
 Project aims:

  1. Provide a simple interface which beginner coders can use to create social apps safely and securely